AJMansfield/Intelligence-Core-Public/kttu02.md

   and you're not really sure of their value.
 Presumably the larger ones are worth more, but how much more?

-Probably first on your list is getting a larger apartment.
+Probably first on your list is getting your own place.
-The tiny single room apartment you'd shared with Morgan and Jerry was better than sleeping in the rain, but you needed more space.
+Sleeping on Morgan and Jerry's metaphorical couch (read: floor) is certainly better than sleeping in the street, but even if you'd had it all to yourself this tiny single room apartment would've been cramped.

+Dammit, you need more space, and some privacy would certainly be nice, too.

-What could you even afford, though?
+But what can you even afford, on your wage?

-You'll also need space to set up your hydroponics to start growing Earth vegtables to supplement your diet, and the equipment needed to retrieve it from across the canyon, and probably a dozen other things.

-Eventually, you turn to Morgan for help, and explain to her &mdash;
+You didn't really have any sense for how much any of these coins were worth.

+And for that matter, who did you go through to get a place?
+Did the city government own it all, or were there individual landlords you'd rent from?

+As you consider this, sitting against the wall of the tiny room, Morgan enters and sees you.

+"Is ... is there a problem?"

+You sigh.
-  you're pretty sure it's a 'her' &mdash; explain what you're considering, as best you can.
+Both she &mdash; you're pretty sure it's a she &mdash;

-k: Need more space, this is too small for me.
-m: I can take care of that, just let me do the haggling.
-k: I also need to retrieve some of my stuff ... when I landed here I landed on the other side of the canyon, and I had to leave a lot of my stuff on the other side. k draws out a map.
-k: I don't really know what the best way to get it all across is though, I was thinking I could string a rope across and pull it across with a pulley, but I don't have any of that, or even know where I'd get it
-m: I come help you?
-k: sure I could use all the help I can get.
-Where would I even get this stuff though?
-I don't even know how much that'll cost
-j: I help too
+  and Jerry are reasonably proficient in English by this point, _somehow_, but this wasn't meant passive-agressively or anything.
+It's an actual question.

+"Just, not sure how to proceed.
+I know I need to get a bigger place &mdash;" you gesticulate, indicating the small size of the apartment "&mdash;
+  but I don't really know anything about how things work in this city.

+"I don't even know what the different coins are worth, even if I found the right person to ask about my own place, how do I know they're not taking advantage of me to overcharge me?"
+You sigh again and set the fistful of plastic chips on the floor in front of you.

+"I guess the other big problem, is how to get the rest of my stuff across the canyon from where I had to leave it.
+I've got some ideas for _how_ to do it, but I don't even know where to get the stuff I'd need."

+While you vent, she sits down on the floor and counts through the coins.
+"That's not very much," she admits after a moment.
+"But maybe?
+I know a bigger place, maybe I can make a deal for not too much."

+You hadn't noticed Jerry enter, but apparently he had.
+"What is the other stuff across the canyon?
+Maybe we can help?"

 ----

+You spend the next several hours outlining the issue and going over

 come up with a plan
 continue working this week